paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 ### 3. Projecting and inner joins with multiple criteria/conditions

-This below query shows both of the following
+This below query shows both of the following.

 * Inner joins with additional conditions, part of join criteria.
-In this example we are getting all the GroupTests and Reviews by just the reviewIds
+In this example, we are getting all the GroupTests and Reviews by just the reviewIds
 * Projecting/selecting only a few properties instead many unneeded columns, using the AliasToBean transformer

 ``` c#